Useful Scottish words are alive and well. Try them out!

 skite (v) slip ‘Haud ma airm.
 Affa skitey flairs.’ – ‘Hold my arm.
 Very slippery floors’.
 (I overheard this in a shopping mall in Elgin recently!)

 stravaig (v) wander or sometimes go off on a ploy.
-Oddly enough there’s a moment in the movie Mary Poppins, when the children are told to ‘stop stravaiging about’.
+Oddly enough there’s a moment in the movie Mary Poppins, (the Julie Andrews one) when the children are told to ‘stop stravaiging about’.
 While we would pronounce stra-vaig-in, there the nanny says stravidging.

 swack (adj) supple, fit.
 Not to be confused with...